The Outsiders (film): "The Complete Novel" re-release

 On September 20, 2005, Coppola re-released the film on DVD as a two-disc set called The Outsiders: The Complete Novel, including 22 minutes of additional footage and an updated soundtrack.
 Coppola re-inserted some deleted scenes to make the film more faithful to the book.
 This brought it up to a 114-minute running time.
 At the beginning of the film, he added scenes where Ponyboy gets stalked and jumped, the gang talks about going to the movies, Sodapop and Ponyboy talk in their room, and Dallas, Ponyboy, and Johnny bum around before going to the movies.
 At the end, Coppola added the scenes taking place in court, Mr. Syme talking to Ponyboy, Sodapop, and Darry in the park.

 Coppola's father, Carmine Coppola, had written a soaring, romantic score for the original release, which at the time Coppola felt may have been the wrong choice, but he was not prepared to say that to him.
-By the time he came to recut the movie for "The Complete Novel" re-release, his father had died, which allowed Coppola the opportunity to balance Carmine Coppola's music with music popular in the 1960s as well as new music composed by Michael Seifert and Dave Pruitt.
+By the time he came to recut the film for the "Complete Novel" re-release, his father had died, which allowed Coppola the opportunity to balance Carmine Coppola's music with music popular in the 1960s as well as new music composed by Michael Seifert and Dave Padrutt.

 The film was re-rated by the MPAA as PG-13 for "violence, teen drinking and smoking, and some sexual references".

 Disc 2 of the DVD includes some unique features, featuring behind-the-scenes interviews with the cast and crew, readings from the novel, additional deleted scenes, the original theatrical trailer, and an NBC News Today segment from 1983 talking about how The Outsiders has inspired teenagers across the world.

 The director also removed three scenes that were in the theatrical version to improve pacing.
 Those scenes were Ponyboy and Johnny looking at their reflections in the lake and talking about their hair, attempting to catch a rabbit, and playing poker.
 They can be found on the second disc as additional scenes, along with other deleted scenes that were filmed, but not put into the movie.
 In addition, Swayze, Macchio, Lane, and Howell gathered at Coppola's estate to watch the re-release, and their commentary is included on the DVD.
 Dillon and Lowe provided separate commentary.

 A Blu-ray edition of The Outsiders: The Complete Novel was released in Region A on June 3, 2014.

 A manufacture-on-demand Ultra HD Blu-ray containing both versions of The Outsiders including The Complete Novel, was released through Studio Distribution Services on November 9, 2021.